 While still enslaved, Caesar served in two wars.
 In 1758, he fought for 45 days in Canada in the French and Indian War (1754-1763).
 He was a private in Elisha Pomeroy's Co., Col. Israel Williams Regt.
 He also served from 1775-1776 in the Revolutionary War (1775-1783).
-Although he was a patriot (against British rule), his enslaver was a Tory (supporter of England).
+Although he served in the American army as a patriot (against British rule), his enslaver was a Tory (supporter of England).
+(Smith, History of the Black Population of Amherst, Massachusetts, p.
+5.)

-Beginning in 1803, Caesar was autioned off at vendues in nearby Amherst, Massachusetts.
+A series of court rulings in the early 1780s by the Massachusetts Supreme Court ruled that slavery was unconstitutional in the Commonwealth under the Massachusetts Constitution of 1780.
+It is not known when or under what circumstances Caesar may have been emancipated, but by 1803 he was elderly, infirnm, and living in Amherst.
 In New England towns, before the establishment of poor farms or workhouses, those who could not support themselves might be auctioned off to the lowest bidder.
 This was called a “vendue”.
 The winning bidder was paid that amount by the town to house, feed, and clothe the person, and take care of their medical needs.
 At the town meeting on December 5, 1803, it was:

 Voted, that Cesar Prutt, a negro and Town's Pauper, be set-up, at vendue, to the lowest bidder, to be kept, the year insuing with suitable vituals and clothing, and to be returned at the end of the year, as well clothed as he now is.
 He was accordingly set-up, as aforesaid, and struck-off to Aaron Merrick, he being the lowest bidder, at the Sum of forty one Dollars & fifty Cents, on the conditions above expressed.